AdobeDocs/target.fr-FR/help/c-intro/how-target-works.md

 >[!IMPORTANT]
 >
 >[!DNL Adobe Target] ne dispose pas actuellement d&#39;un réseau Edge en Chine et que les performances de l&#39;utilisateur final continueront à être limitées pour [!DNL Target] les clients en Chine.
-En raison du grand pare-feu et de l&#39;absence de nœuds Edge dans le pays, les expériences des sites avec [!DNL Target] déploiement seront ralenties et les chargements de pages seront affectés.
-De même, l&#39;interface [!DNL Target] utilisateur peut également être une latence.
+Because of the Great Firewall and the lack of Edge nodes within the country, the experiences of sites with [!DNL Target] deployed will be slow to render and page loads will be affected.
+Also, the [!DNL Target] user interface might also experience latency.

 ## Expérience utilisateur protégée {#concept_40A5E781D90A41E4955F80EA9E5F8F96}